psalm/psalm.dev/inline/psalm-3-and-a-half.md

 JavaScript and PHP share a bunch of common paradigms, and developers at web-oriented companies often switch between the two.
 I and others at Vimeo love the thoughtful type system that TypeScript’s authors have created.
 It helps make sense of JavaScript paradigms, and I want Psalm to be able to offer the same for PHP.

-Some of the following ideas are borroed from TypeScript, some from [Hack](https://hacklang.org), and some are fully home-grown.
+Some of the following ideas are borrowed from TypeScript, some are borrowed from [Hack](https://hacklang.org), and some are fully home-grown.

 ### Improved support for @template (generic annotations)